bixority/object-storage-maintenance/README.md

 Imagine you have **millions of tiny log files** stored in `s3://project/audit/`:
 - Each object is **100 bytes** but takes **4KB**.
 - You can **archive them into a single TAR file**.
-- **Compress the archive with Bzip2** to save additional space.
+- **Compress the archive with XZ** to save additional space.

-After running the tool, the **tar.bz2 archive** is stored in `s3://archive/audit/`, significantly reducing storage costs.
+After running the tool, the **tar.xz archive** is stored in `s3://archive/audit/`, significantly reducing storage costs.

 ## License